How to Work Together on an Entity

 You are the creator of the entity and because of that, you can control who can access the entity, view or even change the entity.

-In the image below you'll see the publication status of a visualization and in the second image you see'll who created the entity and when.
+In the visualization below you see the publication status of the visualization and in the second visualization, you see who created the entity and when.

-Every entity, as you can see in the image, has many attributes that are stored for administration purposes.
+Every entity, as you can see in the visualization, has many attributes that are stored for administration purposes.
 The important attributes on access control are:

 - Created By User